tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

       +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 {: #ha-auth-data title="Authentication Data in hybrid AUTH payload"}

+Based on selected AlgorithmIdentifier and setup type, the Signature Value is created via procedure defined in {{type-1}}, {{type-2}}.

 ### Type-1

-Based on selected AlgorithmIdentifier A and setup type T, the Signature Value is created via following procedure,
+Assume selected AlgorithmIdentifier is A.

 1. There is no change on data to be signed, e.g. InitiatorSignedOctets/ResponderSignedOctets as defined in {{Section 2.15 of RFC7296}}
-2. Follow Sign operation identified by A, e.g. {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}} or {{Section 4.3.1 of I-D.ietf-lamps-pq-composite-sigs}}; the ctx input is the string of "IKEv2".
+2. Follow Sign operation identified by A, e.g. {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}} or {{Section 4.3.1 of I-D.ietf-lamps-pq-composite-sigs}}; the ctx input is the string of "IKEv2-PQT-Hybrid-Auth".

+Following is an initiator example:

+1. A is id-HashMLDSA44-RSA2048-PSS-SHA256, which uses Hash ML-DSA-44
+2. Follow {{Section 4.3.1 of I-D.ietf-lamps-pq-composite-sigs}} with following input:

+    - sk is the private key of the signing composite key certificate
+    - M is InitiatorSignedOctets
+    - ctx is "IKEv2-PQT-Hybrid-Auth"
+    - PH is SHA256

 The signing composite certificate MUST be the first CERT payload.

 ### Type-2

 The procedure is same as Type-1, use private key of traditional and PQC certificate accordingly; e.g. in Sign procedure define in {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}}, the `mldsaSK` is the private key of ML-DSA certificate, while `tradSK` is the private key of traditional certificate.

+With the example in {{type-1}}:

+  - mldsaSK is the private key of ML-DSA certificate, tradSK is the private key of the RSA certificate
+  - M is InitiatorSignedOctets
+  - ctx is "IKEv2-PQT-Hybrid-Auth"
+  - PH is SHA256

-The signing PQC certificate MUST be the first CERT payload, while traditional certificate MUST be the second CERT payload.
+The signing PQC certificate MUST be the first CERT payload in the IKEv2 message, while traditional certificate MUST be the second CERT payload.

 #### RelatedCertificate
-The signing certificate MAY contain RelatedCertificate extension, then the receiver SHOULD verify the extension according to {{Section 4.2 of I-D.ietf-lamps-cert-binding-for-multi-auth}}, failed verification SHOULD fail authentication.
+In type-2 setup, the signing certificate MAY contain RelatedCertificate extension, then the receiver SHOULD verify the extension according to {{Section 4.2 of I-D.ietf-lamps-cert-binding-for-multi-auth}}, failed verification SHOULD fail authentication.

 # Security Considerations